mollie/api-documentation/source/reference/v2/payments-api/get-payment.rst

    * - ``settlementAmount``

-       .. type:: amount object|null
+       .. type:: amount object
+          :required: false

      -   This optional field will contain the amount that will be settled to your account, converted to the currency your account is settled in.
 It follows the same syntax as the ``amount`` property.

          Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal or gift cards.
+If no amount is settled by Mollie the ``settlementAmount`` is omitted from the response.

    * - ``settlementId``

        .. type:: string
+          :required: false

      - The identifier referring to the settlement this payment was settled with.
 For example, ``stl_BkEjN2eBb``.

    * - ``customerId``

        .. type:: string
+          :required: false

      - If a customer was specified upon payment creation, the customer's token will be available here as well.
 For example, ``cst_XPn78q9CfT``.